fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Sure."_ said Sugarplum _"And thank you too, Jiminy: I don't think I would be able to deal with a big team like ours just by myself."_

 _"No problem at all."_ said Jiminy.

+## Chapter 3

+> _"Even capes can do stupid things.
+Breakthrough are not a vaccine against stupidity.
+In fact, some times the biggest ways to learn things, even being a breakthrough, is to do stupid things."_
+>
+> *__Jiminy Cricket__, "A Living Conscience: some musings from a life Wearing the Cape"*

+The team had split for confraternization: the biggest share stayed there in The Dome while Jiminy, Sugarplum, Dumont, Soldaire and the Sentinel girls got for The Fortres, the dance club/café/memorabilia museum from Chicago.

+_"Don't worry about the place."_ said The Harlequin, looking for Sugarplum and Jiminy _"Today is a more family friendly day, not too much a hype day."_

+When Jiminy got there, remembered him Hard Rock Cafe or, with not, Le Cafe Mickey on Disneyworld: lots of cape memorabilia, including posters and costume sets and even some weapons.

+_"Those are not functional, of course.
+No one wants an accident.
+But they are really used in the past."_ said The Harlequin

+There was little crowd in that night: some cosplayers fans, or just fans, some common people that just wanted good food and drink and some of the local capes, some that were in the combined exercises just today.
+Jiminy could recognize SaFire, the B-Class Atlas that was focused on EMT rescue, instead of a fighter like Astra.

+_"Okay, let us try some appetizer and drinks.
+No alcohol for you today, Jiminy."_ said Sugarplum _"You're still underage for alcohol."_

+_"Okay."_ thought Jiminy

+Jiminy was into his new costume set, that had a little Mad Hatter on it now, but he liked: it was more comfy, even being a little tighter on the knees thanks to the high-kneeled riding boots.

+They sat on The Table, the exclusive _Sentinels_ table: they could see that it was that because it had the _Sentinels_ crest over the table, the same stylished S they could see in Astra's buckle.

+_"What about some beers for the big ones and Cola for the kid?
+And the fries here are fantastic."_ asked The Harlequin

+_"Alright."_ said Sugarplum _"And then we could eat something."_

+There came some big glasses with the beers and cola and some appetizers.

+_"Need to say that you are really good on those clothes."_ said Chakra to Jiminy _"Your tantric flow looks so better now.
+When I saw you when you arrived today, I could saw that you chakras were too much opened.
+Maybe a reflex of your secret experiences recently?"_

+_"Can you see all this?"_ said Jiminy

+_"Right.
+Tantric yoga is not about_ sex, _at least not exclusively, but about_ life. _Life in all expressions, life with all meanings, unrestricted and unfettered.
+Sex is obviously part of life, but by no means is the main thing or the only thing."_ said Chakra

+_"So dull talk, Chakra, let us talk about guys!"_ said The Harlequin

+_"You are the one who had brought a minor with us."_ replied Astra _"But what about talking on something else.
+Lighter things.
+Books?"_

+_"There's this series about a magician..."_ chirped somehow Jiminy, when they looked to him

+_"Hey, like those things."_ talked Astra, trying to make Jiminy comfortable _"Tell us more."_

+They started to do a small Reading club, talking about the things they all liked to read.
+Jiminy discovered some nice things, like how much The Harlequin liked to read bibliographies, and Chakra read almost all the sacred books around the world, from the _Bhagavad-Gita_ to _The Bible_ to the _Q'uran_ to some books from the Ba'h'ai.

+It was a good time for everyone, when they saw a small mist getting aside him

+_"Had some problems, Artemis?"_ asked The Harlequin

+_"Some drug dealers.
+Nothing that bad, but detoured a little."_ she said.
+Jiminy knew that Artemis was a Supernatural cape, a vampire, with the full package except the Progenity: she could bite someone all the time, but she would never make another vampire.
+She also could not be turned away by holy symbols or crossing waters and so.
+Holy water works, however, as far he knew, as also would work sunlight.
+And when sleeping she would be always like a corpse.

+_"We spared some Blood Mary for you."_ said Astra, passing the drink for her.

+_"Thanks."_ she said _"And this is Jiminy Cricket, right?
+I remember you from that revalidation test.
+You did well on that time and, by what I heard, you did even better that year."_

+_"Right.
+Nice to see you again too."_ said Jiminy, drinking a big gulp from his cup, when he felt something weird that made him gulp his drink in. _"Hey, this is not coke."_

+_"Let me see..."_ said Artemis _"Someone had exchanged your cup.
+This is dark beer."_

+_"Oh, sorry..."_ said the barman _"I'll provide a new cup."_

+Jiminy looked a little weird.

+_"What happened, Jiminy?"_ said Dumont, when they all saw Jiminy run

+_"Dumont!"_ said Blue Fairy via his Earbug _"Looks like that beer made Jiminy go sick."_

+_"What?"_ said Dumont, when he looked for the girls. _"Just a minute, I'll see for Jiminy.
+Blue Fairy just said that the beer made him go sick."_

+Dumont got to the bathroom were he could hear Jiminy barfing on the toilet.

+_"What happened, Blue Fairy?
+This were poisoned?"_ asked Dumont

+_"Not as far I could analyse.
+What I felt on Jiminy's stats is that the alcohol had skyrocketed went inside him.
+It was like he took a vodka bottle on an instant!"_ said Blue Fairy _"I'm saving this data for the doctors look upon in the future, but it's weird: it was just a gulp, it should not react that way."_ she said via Earbug, while Jiminy got back on his feet.

+_"Just a minute, Jiminy."_ said Dumont _"Go for the sink and wash your mouth from the vomit.
+This will help you.
+How are you?"_

+_"A little sick."_ said Jiminy _"Never thought dark beer was that bad."_

+_"They are strong, but not enough to make someone go that sick so fast."_ said Dumont _"Blue Fairy, send this ASAP for Squirrel Girl."_

+_"Do you think this could be about the Santa Mantle?"_ asked Jiminy, flabbergasted

+_"Later with this...
+Better?"_ questioned Dumont

+_"I'm feeling everything spinning around me, and I'm feeling sick and weak."_ said Jiminy

+_"Congratulations, Jiminy."_ joked Dumont _"You just got Guiness Record for the fastest first hangover in history.
+And is ironic that Guiness is a beer company in Ireland.
+Let me help you back."_

+_"That's horrible."_ said Jiminy, passing his hand back Dumont and supporting his weight on him.

+They got back

 <!--  LocalWords:  Jiminy Cricket Dimantas Soldaire ORSL rabbity Ozma
  -->